muratk3n/thirdwave/en/README.md

 ---

-Playing games over ppls lives.. not a good way to improve your image chigga

 "Taiwan worked with other democracies to help its diplomatic ally Paraguay get Covid-19 vaccines after China put pressure on the South American country to ditch Taipei in exchange for shots, and India stepped in to help, Taiwan's foreign minister said"